 Limited data are available related to overdosage in humans.
 The most likely manifestations of overdosage would be hypotension and tachycardia; bradycardia could occur from parasympathetic (vagal) stimulation.
-Depressed level of consciousness, circulatory collapse and shock has been reported.
-If symptomatic hypotension should occur institute supportive treatment.
+Depressed level of consciousness, circulatory collapse and shock have been reported.
+If symptomatic hypotension should occur, supportive treatment should be instituted.